HealsCodes/XIPivot/XIPivot.Windower/lua/README.md

 </settings>
 ```

-This instructs to XIPivot to seach for overlays inside "C:\my\awesome\addons" instead.
+This instructs to XIPivot to seach for overlays inside `"C:\my\awesome\addons"` instead.

 ## In-Game commands

-XIPivot makes the in-game command "//pivot" available to load and unload overlays at runtime.
+XIPivot makes the in-game command `//pivot` available to load and unload overlays at runtime.
 The following parameters are supported:

 - a/add overlay_path     -- will load 'overlay_name' as last entry to the overlay list